Chorus (Erasure song): Retrospective response

 AllMusic editor Ned Raggett described the song as "another great Erasure anthem".
 In a 2007 review, the Daily Vault's Michael R. Smith commented, "Yes, the title track has the glaringly errant word "fishes" in the lyrics, but the contagious feel of the music makes up for it."
 In 2014, Chris Gerard from Metro Weekly ranked it among "Erasure's 40 Greatest Tracks", calling it an "old-school disco raver", that is "driven by frenetic beat, streams of keyboards that sound like lasers beaming into space, and an unforgettable melody sung with great soul by Andy Bell."
 He added that "Chorus" is one of the Erasure's "signature songs and finest moments."
 In 2020, Christopher Smith from Talk About Pop Music stated that it "kicks off" the album "in fine style".
 Also he noted "memorable lines", like "Go ahead with your dreamin", "your schemin", "and something about the fishes in the sea!"

 Chart performance

 Issued prior to the release of the Chorus album, the single returned Erasure to the upper reaches of the UK Singles Chart, debuting and peaking at number three for two weeks.
 It was also a success in Denmark, Ireland and Switzerland, reaching number three, four and ten.
 In the United States, the single became Erasure's first Billboard Hot 100 entry since "Stop!" in 1989, climbing to number 83.
 It was more successful on the Billboard Modern Rock Tracks chart, where it peaked at number four to become the band's highest-placing song on this listing.
-In South America, "Chorus" was a top-10 hit in Colombia, reaching number eight, while peaking at number one in Israel.
+In South America, "Chorus" was a top-10 hit in Colombia, reaching number eight.